tuobangli/Talk/README.md

 #

-back to HK on Wednesday.
+go to Saipan as soon as possible.